chipsalliance/caliptra-sw/rom/dev/README.md

 **Pre-conditions:**

-- LDevID CDI is stored in Key Vault Slot 6
+- LDevID CDI - ECDSA is stored in Key Vault Slot 6
-- LDevID Private Key is stored in Key Vault Slot 5
+- LDevID ECDSA Private Key is stored in Key Vault Slot 5
+- LDevID CDI - MLDSA is stored in Key Vault Slot 12
+- LDevID Key Pair Seed is stored in Key Vault Slot 13
 - Firmware Image Bundle is successfully loaded and verified from the Mailbox
 - ROM has following information from Firmware Image Bundle
 - FMC_DIGEST - Digest of the FMC